 The most complex hazard types defined by the research are peer-induced hazards.
 Each construction site is a complex environment with a large number of activities being simultaneously performed by a large number of workers.
 Each workgroup is well informed about the tasks they perform and the schedule and locations of these tasks.
 They are, on the other hand, not informed about the schedule and location of other workgroups.
-Similarly, the workers are educated about the hazards they are exposed to while performing the construction activities (self-induced hazards) through safety training programs and other safety-related documents but are often not as informed about the hazards they pose to other workers, and about the hazards other workers pose to them.
+Similarly, the workers are educated about the hazards they are exposed to while performing the construction activities (self-induced hazards) through safety training programs and other safetyrelated documents but are often not as informed about the hazards other workers pose to other.